-You were always the one who came up with the best weekend game plan for you and your buddies in college, you earned your PMP certification, and now you’re ready to reap the benefits of your hard work.
+You earned your PMP certification, and now you’re ready to reap the benefits of your hard work.

 If construction, healthcare, or pharmacy all equally call to you, or if you’re just wondering in which industry a PMP-certified project manager can make the most money, you’ve come to the right place.